 This can also be very beneficial for people who are compulsive givers, who feel that they have to take care of everyone else.
 Massage can be an important way for them to turn the tables and just receive without having to or even being able to give back.
 It can be an important way to replenish their energy by just letting go and receiving.

-Thai Healing Massage Academy provides a wide range of online video training programs which teach you the art of Thai Massage in a convenient and cost effective way.
+Thai Healing Massage Academy provides a wide range of online training programs which teach you the art of Thai Massage in a convenient and cost effective way.

 These courses go beyond the mechanics of massage.
 They address client communication and psychology, energy exchange techniques, energetic healing principles, important skills for therapists to maintain their own health, methods to develop your intuition, and many other skills to round out a comprehensive massage education.